Reconcyl/eso/dreaderef/README.md

     $ python3 interpreter.py code.dref [args for the preprocessor]

-You can also `import` it and use it as a module from Python code.
-The code contains two classes, `Preprocessor` and `Interpreter`.
+The interpreter also exports two classes, `Preprocessor` and `Interpreter`:

     Preprocessor(error_callback_function, text, arguments)
         .process() # returns a list of numbers